 - More recent insights and x-eos use: Powell & Holland (2008) J Metam Geol 26 155-179

-Documentation from the old Mainz website (note that we no longer process analytical data using the AX program, since the user can’t control the thermodynamic data input):
+Documentation from the old Mainz website.
+This shows a nice example of using the diagnostics to optimise the avPT estimate.
+(Note that we no longer process analytical data using the AX program, since the user can’t control the thermodynamic data input):

 You may also find something useful in the following material, from the 2006 THERMOCALC shortcourse in São Paulo run by RP and Richard White: